Grammarly: Why I Updated to Premium

 My Favorite of Grammarly Premium

 1. Plagiarism Checking – Many times, bloggers will read something on another blog and accidentally repurpose it as their writing.
-With Grammarly, turning on the plagiarism checker will help you see what you lifted from other sources, and also give suggested on how to site the sources.
+With Grammarly, turning on the plagiarism checker will help you see what you lifted from other sources, and also give suggested on how to cite the sources.
 I wish I had this feature back in my medical editing days!

 2. Word Suggestions – When was the last time you’ve seen a Thesaurus?
 Me?
 Not in a long time.
 Grammarly helps assess your writing and lets you know when you are using a word too many times and gives suggestions for what words one should use.